Dan Hicks (sportscaster): NFL

 Hicks was a play-by-play announcer for the NFL on NBC starting in 1992, continuing until the final season in 1998.

 Additionally, he called the AFC Wildcard matchup in 2014, where the Indianapolis Colts defeated the Kansas City Chiefs in the second-biggest comeback in NFL playoff history.

 NBA

 Starting with the 1992–93 season, Hicks was a sideline reporter for the NBA on NBC.
 He transitioned to a play-by-play role with the 1997–98 season calling a limited number of games through 2000.

-Other Sports
+Golf

 Hicks was a tower announcer for NBC's golf coverage until Dick Enberg left NBC for CBS in 2000, promoting Hicks to the top spot.